 The imposition of a bad prohibition is also justified if the injunction claim is based on acts of use within the meaning of Sec.
 10 (1) Patent Law.
 A bad prohibition in the context of an only indirect patent infringement is generally out of the question if the challenged execution form can also be used patent free (cf. Schulte/Rinken, PatG, 10.
 Aufl., 2017, § 10 Rn.
 40 ff.).
-However, something else applies if neither a warning nor a contractual penalty agreement can guarantee that the use of the product will not result in a patent infringement, a possible patent infringement is practically undetectable for the owner of the property right and the supplier can be reasonably expected to redesign the product in such a way that it can no longer be used in accordance with the patent (Schulte/Rinken, PatG, 10.
+However, something else applies if neither a warning nor a contractual penalty agreement can guarantee that the use of the product will not result in a patent infringement, a possible patent infringement is practically undetectable for the owner of the property right and the supplier can be used in accordance with the patent (Schulte/Rinken, PatG, 10.
 Aufl., 2017, § 10 para.
 43).